 Welcome back to the blog series called, Layers of Prayer.
-Currently, I have covered the first layer, and if you are unfamiliar with that blog I recommend reading Layers of Prayer (Pt.
+If you are unfamiliar with this series, I recommend reading Layers of Prayer (Pt.
 1)- Outer Layer first.
 It covers basic information of prayer before the explanation.
 Now let’s continue.

 The next layer of prayer is in-between of starting to hope but then also feeling settled with how we pray.
 The locations are very similar to the first layer regarding prayer, church, meal times, and possible morning or night routines.
 If we see a Facebook status or hear a friend asking for prayer, maybe we say a silent prayer but then continue on with our day.
 The intention is good.